basarat/typescript-book/docs/styleguide/styleguide.md

 # TypeScript StyleGuide and Coding Conventions

-> An official TypeScript StyleGuide
+> An unofficial TypeScript StyleGuide

 People have asked me for my opinions on this.
 Personally I don't enforce these a lot my teams and projects but it does help to have these mentioned as a tie breaker when someone feels the need to have such strong consistency.
 There are other things that I feel much more strongly about and those are covered in the [tips chapter](../tips/main.md) (e.g. type assertion is bad, property setters are bad) 🌹.